AvalonR/SpaceFighter2D/README.md

 # 🚀 AvalonR

-_AvalonR_ is a space combat game where your ship and crew fight through procedurally generated waves of enemies across dynamic maps in deep space.
+This Project is a space combat game where your ship and crew fight through procedurally generated waves of enemies across dynamic maps in deep space.
 Upgrade your firepower, customize your loadout, and survive the relentless onslaught!

 ![Screenshot Placeholder](https://via.placeholder.com/800x400?text=AvalonR+Gameplay)